Author: CLG

 Jewell Dominion

 Greetings in the name of our Lord and Savior Jesus Christ.
-To Him be the glory, power, and dominion forever and ever, and to the Holy Ghost, who still abides in us.
-This week’s message emphasizes “The Importance of Energy in Pursuing the Way of Holiness.”
+To Him be the glory, power, and dominion forever and ever, and to the Holy Ghost, who continues to dwell within us, guiding our steps.
+This week’s message is the culmination of the series on Holiness: “It’s Holiness or Hades (Lake of Fire): Which Do You Choose?”

 In His Service,